Nigel G Wilcox

 Hours later (8pm), All the rubbish has gone and there was a lot of it.
 I decided to clean the engine compartment - First clean (I will do it a few more times to get to a higher standard).

-I did state the Hazard warning lights were not working, I re-checked the switch by clicking on the centre console, a couple of taps and it was now working, same with the interior light, however I did smash the bulb trying to get it out for inspection, having to replace it with an LED bulb and is too worked, ok.
-Boot light and the cigarette socket is playing up, the latter is down to a faulty element and one is now on order.
+I did state the Hazard warning lights were not working, I re-checked the switch by clicking on the centre console, a couple of taps and it was now working, same with the interior light, however I did smash the bulb trying to get it out for inspection, having to replace it with an LED bulb and it too, worked ok.
+Boot light and the cigarette socket was playing up, the latter is down to a faulty element and another one is now on order.
 (I had a spare lighter socket somewhere, couldn't find it when I needed it!).

-The more I look at the car the more I see whats wrong with it, the bodywork...….mmmmm!
+The more I look at the car the more I could see what was wrong with it, the bodywork...….mmmmm!
 Definitely looks impressive from a distance, tomorrow is another day, (wrong Bond Movie) car interior especially where the soft top stores itself, seemed like a miniature garden, with moss growing there, I decided to think more positive...

 23.06.18 Another warm day with a slight breeze, ideal!